hojimat/oldhomepage/articles/_posts/2018-11-28-saudi-visa.md

 The first step is to revoke the authority of the local governments in visa allocation, since they are either inefficient, corrupt or don’t care (e.g. secular countries).

 Next we use a _Flexible Deferred Acceptance Mechanism (FDA)_ to allocate visas directly to the global population.
-This will require a new _“Meccan preference set”_ which will favor first-timers and older pilgrims (a lot of preference criteria can be included in this step).
+This will require a new _“Meccan preference set”_ which will favor first-timers and older pilgrims, will not separate family members (a lot of preference criteria can be included in this step).

 In order to mimic Kojima’s paper we introduce _“Umrah”_ variable.
 Umrah is the same ritual as Hajj but which happens any other time throughout the year except for the Hajj season.